New2-FT_LogoCaps

 HV11: Coastal Maine Lupine

-HV13: Mt Katahdin in Fall
+HV13: Mt Katahdin in Early Fall

 HV14: Yellow House Above Marsh